guildai/guild.ai/pages/docs/intro.md

 ``guild open``
 : Open the run directory in your system file browser.

+!!! note

+    For the commands ``guild view`` and ``guild tensorflow``, you must press `Ctrl-C` in the console to quit the application and return to a command prompt.

 ## End-to-end workflow

-Guild operations are used to automate model related tasks.
-While `train` is a common operation, it's not the only operation a model may support.
+Guild operations automate model related tasks.
+While *train* is a common operation, it's not the only operation a model may support.
 For example, prior to training a model, you may need to prepare a dataset by processing raw data into a format that can be used efficiently for training.
-Your model would therefore have a `prepare-data` operation that automated that task.
+Your model may therefore have a *prepare-data* operation that automates that task.
 Similarly, after training you may need to evaluate a trained model with test or validation data.
-This implies the model has an `evaluate` operation.
+The model may therefore have an *evaluate* operation.

-By running operations in various orders, you can use Guild to automate your workflow.
+By running operations in various orders, you use Guild to automate your workflow.

-Consider this worflow, which can be used to generate TensorFLow Lite files for deployment to mobile devices:
+Consider this worflow, which generates TensorFLow Lite files for deployment to mobile devices:

 <img class="md" style="width:400px" src="/assets/img/workflow-2.png">

-Each step can be automated using a model operation.
-For example:
+Each step can be automated using a model operation:

-- Before you train your model, run `prepare-data`, which loads raw data from a database and processes it using various transformations.
+- Before training your model, run `prepare-data`, which loads raw data from a database and processes it using various transformations.
 You can use operation [flags](term:flag) to specify which transformations should apply and how examples should be split between train and validate.

     ```
-    guild run prepare-data transformations=all validation-split=20
+    $ guild run prepare-data transforms=all validation-split=20
     ```

-- Once the data is prepared, you train the model by running `train`.
+- Once the data is prepared, run `train`.
 This is a "train from scratch" operation, which means that model weights are initialized with their starting values (e.g. randomly generated) without the benefit of prior training.
 This is typically a long running operation that can take several hour or even days.
 As with `prepare-data` you can use flags to specify training parameters such as learning rate.

+    ```
+    $ guild run train learning-rate=0.001
+    ```

-- As the model trains, you run `evaluate` to check its status.
+- As the model trains, run `evaluate` to check its status.
 This can be a time consuming operation, depending on how thorough the evaluation is.
-You run it alongside the train operation so as to not slow down model training.
-You may decide to automate this step and stop training early if it's not progressing.
+Run it alongside the train operation to avoid stopping it.

+    ```
+    $ guild run evaluate
+    ```

-- Once your model is trained, you decide to fine tune it with more training---but this time with a lower learning rate.
-You run `finetune`, which initializes the model weights with the values from the earlier `train` operation.
+- Once your model is trained, you may fine tune it with more training---but with a lower learning rate.
+You run `finetune`, which initializes the model weights with the values from a previous `train` operation.
 As with `train` you check in on the training by running `evaluate` and stop when the model is no longer progressing.

+    ```
+    $ guild run finetune learning-rate=0.0001
+    ```

 - Finally, it's time to deploy your model, which will be used in a mobile application running [TensorFlow Lite ->](https://www.tensorflow.org/lite/).
 You run the `tflite` operation to generate a TF Lite file.
-The operation uses the learned weights from the `finetune` operation to create a frozen inference model and the corresponding TF Lite file.
+The operation uses the learned weights from the `finetune` operation to create a frozen inference model and corresponding TF Lite file.

+    ```
+    $ guild run tflite
+    ```

 This is just one example of a model workflow.
 Your workflow will be different based on the type of model and the applications you build